-Linguini Fini is the thinner version of the traditional linguini.
-My favorite brand to use is (affiliate link) Barilla.
+Linguini Fini is my pasta of choice for this recipe.
+It is a thinner version of the traditional linguini.
 If you can’t find linguini fini, use regular linguini.
+Enjoy!Print

 - 2 tablespoons extra virgin olive oil